7twoduo/AI-Upgraded-Learning/README.md

 **Decision:** Use **Terraform** to provision all infrastructure.
 **Reason:** Infrastructure as Code allows repeatable deployments, version control, and makes the system easier to maintain and reproduce.

-🧑‍💻 Author
+## 🧑‍💻 Author

-Built as a production-style AI infrastructure project using Terraform and AWS.
+Built as a **production-inspired cloud architecture project** using Terraform and AWS.

+The objective of this repository is to demonstrate how modern AI systems can be deployed using:

+- Infrastructure as Code
+- Serverless compute
+- Vector databases
+- API-driven architectures

+The focus is on **design decisions, deployment challenges, and real-world infrastructure patterns**, not just getting services to run.

+---

+⭐ If this project helped you or you found it interesting, feel free to give the repository a star.